SHARE

 • STORAGE: Transfer the vegan gelato to an airtight container and freeze until firm, about two hours.
 The gelato will keep, frozen, for up to two weeks.

 Vegan gelato is at its creamiest and best if enjoyed within 2 weeks.
 Past that, some ice crystals will inevitably start forming (especially if the gelato is kept in the freezer section of a regular fridge, as opposed to a chest freezer) and the texture won't be quite as smooth.
-The gelato will still be perfectly edible for up to 2 months, but my advice is: enjoy is as quickly as possible after churning.
+The gelato will still be perfectly edible for up to 2 months, but my advice is: enjoy it as quickly as possible after churning.

 • SERVING: Always take vegan gelato out to room temperature 20 minutes before serving to make it easier to scoop and enjoy it at its ideal temperature and texture.